- Before you go: Let someone know where

 This is by far the greatest problem and is the number one reason an area

-becomes a "hot spot" for theft -- especially with female trail users who tend
+becomes a "hot spot" for theft -- especially when trail users leave their

 - Be aware of your surroundings; make note